ericminikel/cureffi/_posts/2019-04-29-financial-modeling-in-rare-disease.markdown

 The costs include everything a company puts into developing, producing, testing, and selling a drug.
 The nature and amount of costs vary a lot by the phase of the project [[Morgan 2011], [DiMasi 2016]]:

 + **Preclinical development costs.** These are the costs of inventing the drug and bringing it to the point of being ready for human testing.
 Depending on the type of drug, this could start from screening small molecule libraries or raising and humanizing an antibody; regardless, it probably ends with Good Laboratory Practices toxicity studies to enable Phase I. I have sometimes heard the claim that preclinical costs pale in comparison to clinical-phase costs, but I have yet to see data to back this up.
 In the Tufts study of drug development costs [[DiMasi 2016]], pre-human costs were just under half as much as clinical costs in out-of-pocket terms.
 But because preclinical costs are incurred earlier, they inflate more when you apply a discount rate, and so the "capitalized" costs for preclinical development were actually almost as high as for clinical development.
 Rather than preclinical costs being negligible, I think the truth is just that they are very hard to estimate.
 Many people won't even bother to do any modeling until they are ready to move to the clinical stage.
 In the spreadsheet I have used the simplistic approach of modeling preclinical costs based on a guess of how many staff with what salaries will be busy doing preclinical development for how many years.
-+ **Clinical development costs.** Models for clinical trials are basically cost per patient times number of patients, in each phase, plus some multiplier to account for salaries and other internal costs that the company must bear.
++ **Clinical development costs.** Models for clinical trials are basically cost per patient times number of patients, in each phase (I used $41,000 per patient per year from [[Moore 2018]]), plus some multiplier to account for salaries and other internal costs that the company must bear.
 Note that if your disease is rare, your trials are by necessity small, which &mdash; provided they're still feasible and well-powered &mdash; is actually an advantage.
 + **Post-approval costs.** Detailed models might include a lot of things that are both boring and that you have no control over, like the pharma company's overhead rate, the cost of hiring a sales team to sell the drug, the costs of chemical synthesis or biological production, the distribution cold chain, and so on.
 There may also be royalty or IP costs.
 A common model is that the company (usually a major pharma) conducting clinical trials and eventually marketing the drug didn't invent the drug &mdash; instead, they are partnered with, or licensing IP from, a biotech startup or an academic medical center that helped develop the drug.
 Therefore, from the pharma company's perspective these partnership or licensing deals come through as a cost.

 Of all these different costs, what can patients exert any influence over?
 The biggest potential area that I see is to push on clinical trial size and duration.
 From the patient perspective, you may be thinking you want large trials because you want every patient in your community to have the chance to enroll, but what you want even more is small, quick, efficient trials that result in the drug being approved swiftly so that then everyone can take it, and this latter goal dovetails with the need for trials to be small enough to be feasible even if your disease is rare, and affordable enough for a company to bother investing in developing the drug in the first place.